 These two types of software can boost the efficiency and reputation of a healthcare provider’s practice.
 But they offer different features that are important to understand.

-Before Comparing Medical Billing and Practice Management Applications
+Before Comparing Medical Billing Services and Practice Management Applications

 What exactly is medical billing software, as compared with practice management software?